front/nf-dropdownmenu/README.md

 ```

  * `content` - optional, content to be hidden when the mnu is open.

 ### Options

 #### Declared Size

 Determines when the main menu list (`nf-section-main`) is collapsed.

  * `nf-small` - small number of items.
 Collapses the main list at 480px.
  * `nf-medium` - medium number of items.
 Collapses the main list at 768px.
- * `nf-alrge` - large number of items.
+ * `nf-large` - large number of items.
 Collapses the main list at 960px.

+These options be changed editing the Sass file.

 #### Styling